AN/FPQ-16 PARCS: MAR

 The PAR design traces its history to the Nike-X ABM program of the early 1960s.
-Nike-X was at attempt to address problems with the earlier Nike Zeus ABM system, which could only attack three or four missiles at a time due to its use of mechanically steered radars.
+Nike-X was an attempt to address problems with the earlier LIM-49 Nike Zeus ABM system, which could only attack three or four missiles at a time due to its use of mechanically steered radars.
 The Weapons Systems Evaluation Group predicted that the Zeus system could be penetrated with a 90% probability simply by firing four warheads at it, a small cost to destroy a base that would hold as many as a hundred missiles.

 Bell Labs proposed replacing the Zeus radars with a phased array system in 1960, and were given the go-ahead for development in June 1961.
 The result was the Zeus Multi-function Array Radar (ZMAR), an early example of an active electronically steered array radar system.
 MAR was made of a large number of small antennas, each one connected to a separate computer-controlled transmitter or receiver.
 Using a variety of beamforming and signal processing steps, a single MAR was able to perform long-distance detection, track generation, discrimination of warheads from decoys, and tracking of the outbound interceptor missiles.

 MAR allowed the entire battle over a wide space to be controlled from a single site.
 Each MAR, and its associated battle center, would process tracks for hundreds of targets.
 The system would then select the most appropriate battery for each one, and hand off particular targets for them to attack.
 One battery would normally be associated with the MAR, while others would be distributed around it.
 Remote batteries were equipped with a much simpler radar whose primary purpose was to track the outgoing Sprint missiles before they became visible to the potentially distant MAR.
 These smaller Missile Site Radars (MSR) were passively scanned, forming only a single beam instead of the MAR's multiple beams.